Leave the Heavy Lifting and Red-Tape to Us

 How We Can Help You

-At the Law Offices of Maryland, auto accident attorney Stuart L. Plotnick, we go beyond the expected in helping the victim of an auto accident.
+At the Law Offices of Stuart L. Plotnick LLC, we go beyond the expected in helping the victim of an auto accident.
 Our auto injury lawyers know that an accident results in trauma and loss that you may be not be able to cope with right away; including bodily injuries, medical expenses, the loss of your car, and time missed from work among them.
 From negotiating with the insurance company to the final recovery for the injuries and losses you suffer, we will pursue the compensation you are entitled to.
-No matter how big or small your car accident case, we will give you and your case personal attention.
+No matter how big or small your car accident case, we will give you and your case our personal attention.

 In order to protect your rights after a traffic accident, never accept the first settlement an insurance company offers you.
-Insurance companies know that many people can be desperate or in distress, and often try to resolve claims quickly by offering the lowest amount possible upfront - which is often much less than you deserve.
-If you accept a settlement too soon, you waive your right to receiving further compensation, leaving you unable to pay for future medical expenses and other losses caused by the accident.
+Insurance companies know that many people are be desperate or in distress after an accident, and preying on that fear, they often try to resolve claims quickly by offering the lowest amount possible up front – which is often much less than you deserve.
+If you accept a settlement too soon, you waive your right to receive further compensation, leaving you unable to pay for future medical expenses and other losses caused by the accident that may not be known at the time.
 You need to wait until you fully recover before even thinking about settlement.

 An important aspect of an auto accident claim is accurately determining the true and full dollar value of your claim based on the nature of your injuries, amount of medical expenses, lost wages, pain and suffering, and any long term consequences.
-The responsible driver's insurance company will not take all of these relevant factors into consideration unless you.
-Make sure you know the true value of your injury claim by consulting with our experienced Arlington auto accident attorney.
+The responsible driver's insurance company will not take all of these relevant factors into consideration unless your attorney forces it to.
+Make sure that you know the true value of your injury claim by consulting with our experienced auto accident attorney.
 Please contact the Law Offices of Stuart L. Plotnick, LLC today to schedule a free case evaluation.

 Some people are lucky enough to walk away from an auto accident without a scratch.
 But millions of others sustain permanent, life-altering injuries.
 A serious brain injury or spinal cord injury can leave you with a permanent disability that requires lifelong medical care.
 Even a relatively minor injury can result in chronic pain or physical issues that plague you for years.
 Fatal car accidents happen far too commonly as well.
 That's why you need us on your side, fighting for your rights.

 Such scare tactics don't intimidate us.
 Attorney Plotnick and his talented legal team know how to find the evidence you need to build a strong legal case designed to succeed.
 We know how to take on insurance companies and win.
 Find out what we can do for you.
 Contact our law firm and schedule your free case evaluation.
-Stuart Plotnick demands justice.
+We demand justice for you.

 Whiplash is one of the most common injuries suffered in car accidents.
 Whiplash is defined as a neck injury due to forceful, rapid back-and-forth movement of the neck and head, which causes the brain to strike the front and then back of the skull due to the violent motion.
 The force that causes whiplash is very much like the cracking of a whip.
 Whiplash is most commonly the result of a rear-end auto accident and can commonly result in a concussion and in some cases, more severe brain injuries.
 Even in car accidents occurring at lesser speeds serious injuries can result.
 Attorney Plotnick knows how this injury can affect you and your family after an accident.
 He can help you fight for the medical benefits and financial compensation you need to get back on the road to recovery.